Last update: 18 November 2020

-When I wanted to combine a trip to Scotland with Iceland in 2007, the Faroe Islands were an enticing stopover along the route.
-Rather irregular boat and flight schedules only allowed a 2-night stay.
-I was a bit apprehensive about the ferry trip from Scotland, as the ocean can be quite turbulent along that route.
-But luckily it sailed smoothly into Tórshavn, a charming little town full of colourful and grassy houses.
+When I wanted to combine a trip to Scotland with Iceland, the Faroe Islands were an enticing stopover along the route.
+Rather irregular ferry and flight schedules only allowed a 2-night stay.
+I was a bit apprehensive about the boat trip from Scotland, as the ocean can be quite turbulent along that route.
+But luckily the ferry sailed smoothly into Tórshavn, a charming little town full of colourful and grassy houses.
 And there are music café’s too 🙂

 Impressive mountains and weather systems